 There were 11 job duties, 83 tasks and 7 core competencies framework.
 The only 5 items received a mean rating of 4.0 to 5.0 a range defined as essential, being the highest rating.
 These essential duty and task statement need to all items.
 Also included in the task verification questionnaire was the list of competencies required of training instructors.
 The importance of 56 core competencies as rated by respondents and the mean rating was calculated for each competencies item.
 Items with a mean rating of 4.0 to 5.0 were considered essential to the automotive technology competency analysis profile on automotive technology course of MTE undergraduate program at KMUTT.
 Items with a mean rating of 3.5 to 3.9 were classified important.
 Furthermore, the specifically designed it cross the competencies by applied from entry level, assigned 1 of 3 skills level.
 Researcher found that a precise language to specify performance.
 The precision involves the consistent use of an "action verb" as the beginning word.
 The action verb, also called active verb, was a transitive verb had the meaning of acting, performing, or executing, and always provides important information about the content of a competency.
 An action verb was usually used to describe skill, competency, basic academic ability, educational objective, curriculum design, learning assessment, learner profile, curriculum vitae, and recruitment advertisement.
 An action verb also needs an object.
 The object, a noun or a noun phrase, is the performing target of the action verb.
 Aside from this, it may need to specify the condition or circumstance to increase precision.
-Hence, a competency statement had the form of "action verb + object + condition" that can be proposed in Figure 3 (Mansfield & Mitchell, 1996; Norton, 2004).
+Hence, a competency statement had the form of "action verb + object + condition".

+In addition, language was to specify performance.
+The precision involves the consistent use of an "action verb" as the beginning word.
+The action verb, also called active verb, was a transitive verb had the meaning of acting, performing, or executing, and always provides important information about the content of a competency.
+An action verb was usually used to describe skill, competency, basic academic ability, educational objective, curriculum design, learning assessment, learner profile, curriculum vitae, and recruitment advertisement.
+An action verb also needs an object.
+The object, a noun or a noun phrase, is the performing target of the action verb.
+Aside from this, it may need to specify the condition or circumstance to increase precision.
+Hence, a competency statement had the form of "action verb + object + condition" that can be proposed in Fig. 3 [12] [20].

-Occupational Title: occupational name in industry sectors Critical Work Function: main responsibilities associated with occupational Key Activity: identifiable and measurable competencies Performance Indicator: effective performance in key activity Technical Knowledge: knowledge associated with key activity Employability knowledge and skill: general competencies for key activity
+Occupational Title: occupational name in industry sectors Critical Work Function: main responsibilities associated with occupational Key Activity: identifiable and measurable competencies Performance Indicator: effective performance in key activity

-Figure 3: Skill Standards Framework of America
+Fig. 3 Skill Standards Framework of America.

-It was provided the themes of automotive technology profile through the National Skills standards Board of America that proposes a common framework, as shown in figure 1, to be followed by each state or industry sector which desired to develop standard.
+It was provided the themes of automotive technology profile through the National Skills standards Board of America that proposes a common framework, as shown in fig. 1, to be followed by each state or industry sector which desired to develop standard.
 Researcher was moderator explained about the overview of skills standard framework.
 Therefore, started at 1) Occupational title was synonymous to job title, which specifies the domain of competency standards.
 2) Critical work function, equivalent to collective competency, was the major responsibility in a job area.
 3) Key activity, synonymous to a single skill, is the major duty or task involved in carrying out a critical work function.
 4) Performance indicator provides information on how to determine when someone was performing each key activity competently.
 5) Technical knowledge was the related knowledge needed to perform the key activity.
 6) Employability knowledge and skill was a general competency used to improve performs the key activity.